Love stories of Broadway

 Love is a matter of life and death

+A classic amongst the love stories of Broadway!
 What can happen if you’re a young and beautiful opera singer like Christine Daae?
-In the best case – you will catch the eye of a young, brave and noble man like Raoul, the Vicomte de Chagny.
+In the best case – you will catch the eye of a young, brave, and noble man like Raoul, the Vicomte de Chagny.
 Worst case – you’ll attract the attention of a malicious, malformed outcast with near savant abilities in all fields of art and science, that holds loath to all who live.
 And if one of them will court you, and be the perfect gentleman that he’s raised to be, the other will march through fire, blood, and corpses to get you.

 We can’t compare Raoul and The Phantom.
 The one common thing they share is their love for Christine.
 Raoul is the typical knight in shiny armor – he rushes headstrong to confront The Phantom and to save his beloved.
 They fight everywhere and The Phantom doesn’t shy away from using his advanced/paranormal abilities to get the edge over Raoul.